VATSALVARSHNEY108/B.O.I.-MARK-2/docs/GESTURE_SYSTEM_GUIDE.md

 ## ✨ Summary

-Your VATSAL AI gesture system is **fully configured and ready to use** on a local machine with a webcam!
+Your BOI (Barely Obeys Instructions) gesture system is **fully configured and ready to use** on a local machine with a webcam!

 **Cloud Environment (Replit):**
 - ✅ Code is configured correctly